KLQ Canada Virtual Quiz 2021

 A Different Drummer Books

-Kids’ Lit Quiz Canada is grateful to the many wonderful authors who competed in the Sport of Reading this year.
+Kids’ Lit Quiz Canada is grateful to the many wonderful authors who have supported us over the years:

 - Jane Barclay (www.